julianfl0w/Deism/README.md

 - Do not murder
 - Do not commit adultery
 - Do not steal
-- Do not lie about your neighbour
+- Do not lie about your peer
 - Do not covet your peer's
   - house, nor
   - spouse, nor
-  - anything belonging to your neighbor
+  - anything belonging to your peer
 - Do not sleep with your biological
   - Ancestor, nor
   - Descendant, nor